shravika66/Decision-Tree-Algorithm/README.md

 It will be easier to convert the given dataset in the presence of zero null values.

-To find the effectiveness of the problem,let us initialize the criteria as 'goodquality' where a particular wine will be effective if its quality is reater than or equal to 6
+To find the effectiveness of the problem,let us initialize the criteria as 'goodquality' where a particular wine will be effective if its quality is greater than or equal to 6
 ```
 red_wine['goodquality'] = [1 if x >= 6
                             else 0 for x in red_wine['quality']]